FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation

-\textbf{Dual-level Feedback} The feedback of the help-seekers can effectively help the system to understand their feelings to make a strategy selection.
-For incorporating the global and local states of the help-seeker simultaneously, DFS introduces dual-level feedback.
-The \textbf{turn-level feedback} reflects the current users' feeling, which is able to locally measure the benefit of strategies.
-The \textbf{conversation-level feedback} represents the users' global states, which can make a guidance to correct for offsets from a global perspective.
+\textbf{Dual-level Feedback} The feedback of the help-seekers helps the system to understand their feelings to make a strategy selection.
+To incorporate the global and local states of the help-seeker simultaneously, DFS introduces turn-level and conversation-level feedback.
+The former reflects the current users' feelings, which can locally measure the benefit of strategies; the latter represents the users' global states, which can make guidance to correct offsets from a global perspective.

-Specifically, \textbf{turn-level feedback} contains emotion and user rating change.
-Help-seekers reflect their emotion (to obtain the emotion score of positive polarity by the softmax function using the [CLS] representation of EmoBERTa) in each turn.
-And they give user rating (exist in the dataset) after every two utterances from the supporter, which scores the helpfulness of the supporter on a 5-star scale.
+Specifically, the \textbf{turn-level feedback} contains emotion and user rating change.
+Help-seekers express their emotion (to obtain the emotion score of positive polarity by the softmax function using the [CLS] representation of EmoBERTa) in each turn.
+Meanwhile, they give a user rating (in the dataset) after every two utterances from the supporter to score the effectiveness of the supporter on a 5-star scale.
 Based on these two factors, strategies can be locally measured by calculating the change in emotion $\Delta e$ and user rating $\Delta r$.
-As for \textbf{conversation-level feedback}, after each conversation, the help-seeker is required to rate their emotion and the performance of the supporter on the fivepoint Likert scales \cite{DBLP:conf/acl/LiuZDSLYJH20}, which contains three types of ratings \footnote{1) Their emotional stress after the conversation, 2) the relevance of the supporter's responses to the topic, 3) the supporter's understanding and empathy of the help-seeker's feelings.} (Note: the sum of the total scores is denoted as $\Delta c$ here, exist in the dataset).
+As for \textbf{conversation-level feedback}, after each conversation, the help-seeker is required to rate their emotion and the effectiveness of the supporter according to the five-point Likert scale \cite{DBLP:conf/acl/LiuZDSLYJH20}.
+Here, three types of ratings are considered \footnote{1) the help-seeker's emotional stress after the conversation, 2) the relevance of the supporter's responses to the topic, and 3) the supporter's understanding and empathy of the help-seeker's feelings.} (Note: the sum of the total scores is denoted as $\Delta c$, {which} exists in the dataset).

-Finally, DFS introduces an adapter (i.e., the weight $\mu$) to integrating two semantic information of feedback at turn-level and conversation-level (The details of the calculation and statistical distribution on feedback can be seen in Section \ref{dis-feedback}).
-And the dual-level feedback score $\Delta s$ which is utilized to encourage or penalize strategies in the calculation of the loss function can be formulated as:
+Finally, DFS introduces an adapter (i.e., the weight $\mu$) to {integrate} the two types of semantic information of turn-level and conversation-level feedback (the details of the calculation and statistical distribution on feedback are provided in Section \ref{dis-feedback}).
+The dual-level feedback score $\Delta s$ utilized to encourage or penalize strategies in the calculation of the loss function can be formulated as:

-where $\mu$ is a hype-parameter. $\Delta s > 0$ indicates the positive feedback, otherwise negative feedback.
+where $\mu$ is a hype-parameter; $\Delta s > 0$ indicates positive feedback; otherwise, it indicates negative feedback.